KumoCorp/kumomta/docs/reference/kumo/start_esmtp_listener.md

 {"_@_":"\\_/","recipient":"test@example.com"}
 ```

-Any meta data fields that were listed in n`include_meta_names`, if the corresponding
+Any meta data fields that were listed in `include_meta_names`, if the corresponding
 meta data was set in the message, would also be captured in the decoded payload.

 KumoMTA will automatically extract this supplemental trace header information